TaylorVellios/Spotify_and_the_Billboard_100/README.md

 After a very lengthy process of accumulating Spotify IDs and searching for their respective Audio Features, I gathered all of the data into a combined .csv file that contains the average value for each Audio Feature grouped by each week of the Billboard Top 100 since January of 1990.</br>
 </br>
-Due to the wide range of musical genres available in a single week sample of the Billboard 100, combined with the reliable results of Spotify's audio analysis system, any noticeable change in one of these metrics over time would suggest a noteworthy change in value weight.<br></br>
+Due to the wide range of musical genres available in a single week sample of the Billboard 100, combined with the mostly predictable results of Spotify's audio analysis system, any noticeable change in one of these metrics over time would suggest a significant change in music consumption trends.<br></br>

 ![avg_features](https://user-images.githubusercontent.com/14188580/116900731-b2847480-abfe-11eb-8bc2-2b3690aefbd1.png)
 <br></br>

 From a zoomed out perspective, it is easy to tell where the musical priorities of popular music stand.</br>
+In ascending order based on the chart above, we will dive deeper into each feature.<br></br>

 ### Instrumentalness
 While instrumentation without vocals has never been a common factor in pop music, what looks to be a faint heartbeat in the 90s has barely been breathing since 2007.</br>
 ![instrumentalism](https://user-images.githubusercontent.com/14188580/116900720-ae585700-abfe-11eb-90a6-a23c10b59022.png)

-<br></br>
+Instrumentalness is a very polarized characteristic of music.</br>
+It is very straightforward when we can easily find a confidence value of 0.9 or greater on a track without vocals, whereas it's difficult to find something above 0.2 when it comes to popular music that is very vocal heavy.</br>
+We can safely say that after 1998 there are hardly any tracks with instrumental sections included in the Billboard 100 on any given week.<br></br>

 ### Speechiness
 This one is a difficult feature to analyze due to the distribution of its values across music.</br>